w7978708wen/Microsoft-Azure-and-Databricks/README.md

 Databricks/PySpark for data transformation and loading into folder for transformed data.

 This version is covered in this repository.
+<br><br>

+<h4>Version 2.
+Using Excel + Python + Power BI:</h4>

+Excel for dataset creation.

+Python for data transformation (and some data analysis).

+Power BI for loading, modelling, and visualizing the data.

+Bonus: Microsoft SQL Server can be used as an alternative environment for data analysis / ad-hoc analysis.

+•Immediate operational insights include a capacity tracker, identified the top 10 most expensive room options that costs $1xxx , and a summary of return applicants’ first preferences.
+Please scroll down to near the end of this README.md for details.
+Here is the link to the SQL file.

+See repository <a href="https://github.com/w7978708wen/Student-Home-Rental-Analysis">here</a>.
+<br><br>

 <h2>Section 1.
 Extract data from data source to data storage </h2>